It’s that time of year when the sun is on a mission to make everyone feel sticky, lazy, and, worst of all, hot (in the least attractive way possible).

 If you have a knack for getting your hands dirty AND spoiling your tech with a sweet upgrade, then you’re in luck!

-Both John Deere and Husqvarna allow you the freedom in installing a bumper or a scooper in front of their mower.
+Both John Deere and Husqvarna allow you the freedom to install a bumper or a scooper in front of their mower.

 It’s a wise move to make as it shows both brands have the foresight to pander to everyone’s tastes.